JeffreyDavidsz/node-renewedvision-propresenter-api/README.md

+# UNDER CONSTRUCTION, ONLY FIRST PART OF API IS INCORPORATED
-# RenewedVision ProPresenter API wrapper
+## RenewedVision ProPresenter API wrapper

 Typescript wrapper for Node.js.